-Our two universities in Mexico, Universidad del Valle de México (UVM) and Universidad Tecnológica de México (UNITEC), offer undergraduate, graduate and specialized degree programs, as well as senior high school education.
+Universidad del Valle de México (UVM) and Universidad Tecnológica de México (UNITEC) each have a proud history of more than 50 years.
+Today, they provide undergraduate, graduate, and specialized degree programs through in-person, fully online, and hybrid learning.
+Programs are offered in a wide range of fields, including medicine and health sciences, law, business, engineering, design, culinary arts, as well as senior high school.